 Schools have access to a lot of curriculum based materials but often lack the funding to be able to purchase equipment to give students a hands on experience.

 The Predator Free NZ Trust together with Kiwibank have launched Predator Free Schools to enable schools to trap in their own school yard.

-Funding is for traps and trapping equipment to teach children about the harm mammalian predators cause our native species and the benefits of predator trapping.
+The Kiwibank Predator Free Schools programme will give selected schools a budget of $1,000 for traps and trapping equipment to give students a hand-on learning experience about the harm mammalian predators are causing our native species and the benefits of predator trapping.